 As obvious, selecting the duplicate these displays option will display the same content on both or all the monitors you have connected.
 On the other hand, selecting Show only on … will show the content only on the corresponding screen.

 Alternatively, you can press the keyboard combination Windows key + P to open the project side-menu.
-From the menu, you can select your preferred screen option, whether it is to duplicate the screens or extend them.
+From the menu, you can select your preferred screen option, whether it is to duplicate the screens on Windows 10 or extend them.

 Switch Monitors through Nvidia Control Panel